ujjuengineer/python/README.md

 <br>

 <h2>📚 About</h2>
-<p>As a first-year engineering student with a background in C++, C#, and DSA, I am now diving into Python.
+<p>As a second-year engineering student with a background in C++, CP, and DSA, I am now diving into Python.
 This repository will contain scripts, notes, and projects that reflect my learning journey, from the basics to more advanced topics.</p>

 <h2>🔍 Structure</h2>
 <p>